5 Things You Need to Know About Tooth Implants

 In the UK, dental implants are only available on the NHS if there is a medical need for them. the average cost of a single tooth implant is around £1,200 (source http://cosmeticdentistry.cliniccompare.co.uk/the-average-cost-of-dental-implants-in-the-uk).
 However, this obviously increases if bone or gum grafts are needed.

-Dental Implants for situations other than where a tooth has been caused by a sports injury, or an accident are not usually covered by insurance plans.
+Dental Implants for situations other than where a tooth has been knocked out in a sports injury, or an accident are not usually covered by insurance plans.
 For implants in the case of accident or injury, you often have to have purchased an upgrade to the basic plan to qualify - so it is worth checking your policy!

 What Are Mini Dental Implants?